 Sign up for the big crew websites

 Sign up for the big crew websites.
 Here’s a list.
 I interviewed seven most important ones for the Atlantic so you can figure out which one is worth signing up for.
 Also, check out facebook groups.
 There’s dozens of them where you can connect with sailors.
 I created ‘Atlantic Ocean Crew’ on facebook to help in this department.
-Whenever I read or hear about a cool sail opportunity, I’ll put it in the Ocean Nomad Community.
+You can find a list of hand-picked sailing crew opportunities here, of which sometimes Atlantic sailing crew opportunities.

 What to put in your crew profile when you have no sailing experience?

 Sailing experience is desired but a positive attitude and handy hands probably even more.
 So don’t worry about not having sailing experience.
 Put in your enthusiasm, your story and other skills (language, cooking, dive, kite, yoga, mechanic, fishing, medical, writing, photography, video, comedian, massage, electrician, dietist, heck if you’re good at fridge tetris you have a welcome skill) and you’ll come a long way!
 A skipper stumbled upon my travelblog and takes me on board because he liked my blog.
 Now I’m gonna be the reporter for this trip.
 A win win (left this boat!!)

 As a girl who wants to cross the Atlantic you receive more crew invitations?
 While it may be ‘easier’ you still want to feel safe, secure and comfortable.
 There may be more opportunities but maybe less ‘matching’ ones.
 Tips for the women: Narrow down the selection to a boat with a minimum of 4 crew, Skype and check references before accepting anything.

 You can check out my page on recommended travel resources for budget friendly / free accommodation platforms, making friends, and travel with a positive impact.